 The Amended and Restated RBB Bancorp 2017 Omnibus Stock Incentive Plan (the "Amended OSIP") was approved by the Company's board of directors in January 2019 and approved by the Company's shareholders in May 2022.
 The Amended OSIP was designed to ensure continued availability of equity awards that will assist the Company in attracting and retaining competent managerial personnel and rewarding key employees, directors and other service providers for high levels of performance.
 Pursuant to the Amended OSIP, the Company's board of directors are allowed to grant awards to eligible persons in the form of qualified and non-qualified stock options, restricted stock, restricted stock units, stock appreciation rights and other incentive awards.
 The Company has reserved up to 30% of issued and outstanding shares of common stock as of the date the Company adopted the Amended OSIP, or 3,848,341 shares.
 As of December 31, 2022, there were 1,043,617 shares of common stock available for issuance under the Amended OSIP.
 This represents 5.5% of the issued and outstanding shares of the Company's common stock as of December 31, 2022.
-Awards vest, become exercisable and contain such other terms and conditions as determined by the board of directors to set specific performance criteria that must be met before an award vests.
-The Amended OSIP enables the board of vesting and exercise privileges of grants if a participant's termination of employment is due to a change in control, death or total disability.
+Awards vest, become exercisable and contain such other terms and conditions as determined by the board of directors and set forth in individual agreements with the employees receiving the awards.
+The Amended OSIP enables the board of directors to set specific performance criteria that must be met before an award vests.
+The Amended OSIP allows for acceleration of vesting and exercise privileges of grants if a participant's termination of employment is due to a change in control, death or total disability.
 If a participant's job is terminated for cause, then all awards expire at the date of termination.